eigemx/prism/README.md

     solver.solve(eqn);
 ```

-The following example shows how pressure correction equation is implemented in prism, the complete code can be found in `examples\SIMPLESolver\main.cpp`
+The following example shows how pressure correction equation is implemented in prism, the complete code can be found in `algorithm/SIMPLE.cpp`

 ```cpp
     // here we create the type for diffusion (laplacian operator) with over-relaxed non-orthogonal corrector